 The Lacandon are an indigenous Mayan-speaking group living in the Mexican state of Chiapas.
 Today, only 300-500 Lacandon remain.
 One of the few groups not fully colonized by the Spanish, the Lacandon retained their indigenous religion until recently.
 The Museum's collection includes 113 objects widely representative of the group's material culture.
 Peter Thornquist collected most of the items in 1979 while visiting the Lacandon village of Metzabok, Mexico.
 The collection is important since it reflects items before tourism encroached the area.
-The Milwaukee Public Museum currently has a page on its website on the Lacandon collection and culture (www.mpm.edu/collections/artifacts/anthropology/lacandon).
-Also, see the Lacandon exhibit in the Latin American Hall on the Museum's 3rd floor.
+The Milwaukee Public Museum currently has a webpage on the Lacandon collection and culture.
+Also, see the Lacandon exhibit in the Latin American Hall on the Museum's Third Floor.